jenkinsci/dynatrace-plugin/README.md

 # Dynatrace-Jenkins-Plugin
-Jenkins Plug-in Allows Dynatrace AppMon test results to be published to Jenkins
+Jenkins Plug-in allows Dynatrace AppMon test results to be published to Jenkins